khad0062/25S_CST8917_Lab_1/README.md

+# CST8917 Lab 1: Building Azure Function Apps with Output Bindings

-# Create Function App and Storage Account in Azure
+## Task 1: Create Function App and Storage Account in Azure
+## 1. Create Azure Resources
-## Step 1: Sign in to Azure Portal
+### Step 1: Sign in to Azure Portal
 - Go to: [https://portal.azure.com](https://portal.azure.com)
 - Log in with your Azure account.
 ---
-## Step 2: Create a Storage Account
+### Step 2: Create a Storage Account
 1. In the search bar, type **"Storage accounts"** and click on it.
 2. Click **+ Create**.
 3. **Basics tab**: